Mary (2019 film): Plot

 Tension grows between the crew.
 Mary smashes a glass on Lindsey's face, and David and Sarah begin to fight constantly, as Sarah wants to turn back while David wants to continue the trip.
 Sarah and David separately research the history of the boat, and discover that its previous owners had disappeared in similar trips, and all sailed to the same destination; it is implied the boat is possessed by the spirit of a witch who is attempting to replace her children after being drowned.

 David and Sarah agree to turn back, and David orders Mike to change course.
 David hears mysterious noises topside, and discovers Mike, now under the control of the witch, has destroyed the sails, drained the ship of gas, and thrown the satellite phone overboard, and that the boat is caught in a torrential storm.
 Mike attacks David, but is knocked unconscious and trapped inside one of the cabins.
-Lindsey sees Tommy's ghost, and is convinced to commit suicide by jumping overboard, though she is saved at the last minute by David.
+Lindsey sees Tommy's ghost, and is convinced to kill herself by jumping overboard, though she is saved at the last minute by David.

 Mike is released from the cabin, and knocks David and Sarah unconscious.
 Sarah awakens, tied up, and watches as Mike tosses David overboard.
-Mike does the same to Sarah, but she is able to climb back onboard.
+Mike does the same to Sarah, but she is able to climb back on board.
 She attacks Mike, but he gains the upper hand.
 David, still alive, appears and shoots Mike with a harpoon gun.
 Mike falls overboard, and Sarah rescues Lindsey and Mary from the cabin she had been locked in.
 Sarah sends her daughters overboard in life jackets while David steers the boat.
 Before Sarah can leave, David is killed by the witch, who attacks Sarah.
 Sarah fires a flare gun at the witch, and causes the boat to explode.

 At the police station, Detective Clarkson concludes Sarah is a murderer and delusional, and has her escorted away by a police officer.
 Clarkson intends to make sure Sarah never gets custody of her daughters.
 As she checks footage of the interrogation, Clarkson discovers video distortions, and that Sarah is possessed by a witch.
 Clarkson hears a noise from the room where Sarah had been taken, and discovers the officer who escorted her dead and Sarah gone, having escaped through the window.
-The final shot reveals that the police station in the middle of a torrential storm, much like the one that had surrounded the boat.
+The final shot reveals that the police station is in the middle of a torrential storm, much like the one that had surrounded the boat.